The Academy Curriculum

 The Academy curriculum is written entirely by Academy faculty and consists of five essential teaching elements:

-2.Discussion: We devote the entirety of our class time in The Academy to discussing what we have read and taking seriously the ideas that we have encountered.
+2.Discussion: We devote the majority of our class time in The Academy to discussing what we have read and taking seriously the ideas that we have encountered.
 It is particularly through discussion that our students become active, contributing members of their classrooms, earning their education and refining their beliefs.
 This is opposed to the passive approach to education wherein students are meant merely to receive information and try their best to remember it.
 In accordance with the Oxbridge model of education, professors or students may offer brief contextual lectures as an aid to discussion.

-3.Writing: Students turn in regular reading reflections and prepare a single essay for each course each semester.
+3.Writing: Students turn in regular reading reflections and prepare a single long essay for each course each semester.
 Their work must argue for a strong position on a book or topic they have read or discussed.
 Whenever possible, professors return unsatisfactory work to students as incomplete, expecting the students to rework or rewrite the assignments until both professors and students are satisfied.
 Students receive extensive feedback on all written work.

 5.Evaluation and Feedback: Students in humanities courses end each semester by participating in oral examinations with an Academy faculty panel.
 Oral examinations provide students the opportunity to express and defend the ideas that have caught hold of their minds and imaginations during the course of the semester.